Phoenix Force (novel): Members

 Keio Ohara was the youngest member of Phoenix Force when Mack Bolan first assembled the team.
 He served as an officer of the JGSDF, holding the rank of captain.
 He was trained as a paracommando, but had no real experience in the field.
 Held black belts in both karate and judo.
 Loved to drive fast without regard to the rules of the road at times.
 Also loved cigars and racing motorcycles.
 Even though he kept an apartment in the Japantown section of San Francisco, he saw Tokyo as his home.

-His uncle, Teko Ohara, had been exiled from the Ohara clan after associating with Yakuza gangsters after World War II, which was a disgrace to the clan.
+His uncle, Teko Ohara, had been exiled from the Ohara clan after associating with yakuza gangsters after World War II, which was a disgrace to the clan.
 Teko challenged the decision and demanded a duel of honor with his successor, who happened to be Keio's father, Toshiro Ohara.
 Toshiro won the duel, but he and his wife were later murdered by Teko.
 He later joined up with Professor Edward Oshimi, the founder of the terrorist group called the Japanese Red Cell, in his plot against the U.S. government.
-However, he and some of his JRC associates were on the Hawaiian island of Lanai when Phoenix Force attacked the mad professor's stronghold, so Keio had no idea of his uncle's involvement until he broke into Keio's apartment and left a note challenging him to a duel to the death on Alcatraz Island.
+However, he and some of his JRC associates were on the Hawaiian island of Lānaʻi when Phoenix Force attacked the mad professor's stronghold, so Keio had no idea of his uncle's involvement until he broke into Keio's apartment and left a note challenging him to a duel to the death on Alcatraz Island.
 Keio eliminated his uncle's associates before facing him in the duel, whereupon Teko gleefully admitted his guilt in the deaths of Keio's parents.
 Keio won the duel by killing him, avenging his parents in the process.

 Keio Ohara would later be killed in action during the mission against the Black Alchemist terror group led by Maurice Cercueil, the former head of Haiti's Tonton Macoute secret police organization.
 There is a small monument to Keio at Arlington National Cemetery, simply inscribed with the following word: